Advanced Settings

 declination.

-un-checked.
+cases where the mount controller is making the adjustment.
 Don't confuse this option with 'Declination backlash

 compensation', which is an entirely different feature.